 Some more information on Les Halles de la Cartoucherie

-and admired the street scape again:
+and admired the streetscape again:

 We also noted that although the Pont Neuf is relatively wide, it isn't swarmed with traffic and most of the lanes are for pedestrians, bikes, and scooters.